lrspeiser/sigmagravity/README.md

 We thank **Rafael Ferraro** (Instituto de Astronomía y Física del Espacio, CONICET – Universidad de Buenos Aires) for helpful discussions on f(T) gravity and the role of dimensional constants in modified teleparallel theories.

+We thank **Tiberiu Harko** (Babeș-Bolyai University, Cluj-Napoca) for incisive feedback on the theoretical foundations, particularly regarding the status of auxiliary fields, covariant formulation of acceleration-dependent couplings, and the importance of promoting the coherence scalar to a primary role.
+His critique led to significant improvements in the theoretical presentation.

 ---

 ## References